Bradford Council offers a cockroach control service for domestic customers at a cost of £109.20 (includes £18.20 VAT).

 Treatment of the property consists of three visits which includes an initial inspection and assessment and two treatment visits.

 Heavy infestations will receive up to two further visits costing £24 (includes £4 VAT).

-Further visits thereafter may incur additional charges
+Further visits may incur additional charges.

 Cockroaches are an ancient insect species that have always lived amongst humans.
-They are considered a public health hazard as they feed on virtually anything (omnivorous).
-This feeding behaviour can result in cockroaches feeding in drains and waste storage areas.
+They are considered a public health hazard because the spread disease.

-Due to their biology cockroaches are very quick to spread and where there is a large infestation it is possible that neighbours and surrounding properties may also have a problem.
+Cockroaches are very quick to spread and where there is a large infestation it is possible that neighbours and surrounding properties may also have a problem.
 Suspected infestations must be dealt with quickly.

 For further information or to book a treatment by a qualified and experienced pest control officer please contact Bradford Council’s Pest Control Service.